All Episodes

 There is an invasion that's happening.

-And it has one purpose to undermine the foundations of this country's greatness.
+To undermine the foundations of this country's greatness.

 I'm taking back.

-What will make America great is diversity.
+What will make America great is diversity?

 We haven't had enough diversity, you see.